CMS-Enterprise/SONAR/sonar-ui/README.md

 ### Before you start
 Install any dependencies using `npm install` \
-Auto generate the api `npm run generate-api-client` after building sonar-api
+Auto generate the api `npm run generate-api-client` while having the sonar-api running.

 ### `npm start`